Divine-Journey-2/Divine-Journey-2/README.md

 | RFTools Dimensions | RFTools Dimensions | personal IDs that fill unused values from 5, 6, ... | no |

-* if **yes**, then the dimension should be periodically reset / regenerated on public servers, so new players can collect resources again.
+(*) if **yes**, then the dimension should be periodically reset / regenerated on public servers, so new players can collect resources again.
-** unless the stone in the dimension is being quarried out